Learn more about the International Orientation and Welcome Series for newly admitted F-1 and J-1 students starting at UB.

 See recorded sessions here.

-Part 1* of your Orientation program is now available!
+Part 1* of your Orientation program will be available in December.
 All new undergraduate students (international and domestic) must complete a set of orientation modules.
 These virtual orientation modules provide you with basic information about the University at Buffalo that is essential to your success at UB.
 Some of the information presented in the program is required by New York State.

-To access the orientation modules, please refer the log in instruction that were sent on July 2nd from ISSS to your email inbox.
-If you are unable to find the email, please contact ISS (email@example.com) for log in information.
+To access the orientation modules, please refer the log in instruction that will be sent in December from ISS to your email inbox.
+If you are unable to find the email after December, please contact ISS (firstname.lastname@example.org) for log in information.

 All international students must attend the Your Role in the UB Community session and one of the Immigration sessions.